4orever/dwoo/README.md

 a compatibility layer to allow developers that have been using Smarty for years to switch their application over to Dwoo progressively.

-# DOCUMENTATION
+##Documentation
-See the complete documentation in the [wiki section](https://github.com/emulienfou/dwoo2/wiki).
+See the complete documentation in the [official dwoo.org website](http://dwoo.org/documentation/2.x-dev/index.html).

-# LICENSE
+#License
 Dwoo is released under the GNU LESSER GENERAL PUBLIC LICENSE V3

-# CHANGELOG
+#Changelog
-Changelog is now available [here](https://github.com/emulienfou/dwoo/wiki/Changelog)
+Changelog's file is available [here](http://dwoo.org/documentation/2.x-dev/changelog.html)